Here are answers to some commonly asked questions about testing for BRCA1 and BRCA2.

 Genetic counselors are advanced practice providers, specialty trained in interpreting family history and genetic testing.
 Through the process of genetic counseling, they help people gain a basic understanding of genetics and disease risk.
 In addition, they facilitate the genetic testing process and provide support for decision making.

 Is genetic testing covered by most insurance companies?

 Yes, it is usually covered by insurance when medically indicated.
 There has to be a reasonable likelihood that the gene is in the family, and we have to determine how the genetic testing will impact medical management.
 The genetic counselor will help to facilitate any required insurance pre-authorizations after the genetic counseling appointment.

 If someone has a breast cancer gene mutation, what can be done about it?

 The goal of genetic counseling and testing is for the prevention and early detection of cancer.
 Women who are found to have a breast cancer gene mutation meet with our team of specialists who have experience in managing patients at an increase risk for cancer.
 They will discuss medical management decisions which may include: additional surveillance (such as breast MRI), medications that can reduce the risk of cancer and surgical options.

-This is just one example of how the specialists at Froedtert & the Medical College of Wisconsin are putting personalized medicine into practice.
-Personalized medicine is about understanding your risk factors for a disease, in this case cancer, and making personal decisions based on your own philosophies, your priorities in life, your family, and your lifestyle - to take control of your health, make informed decisions, and practice disease prevention and early detection.
+This is just one example of how our specialists at are putting personalized medicine into practice.
+Personalized medicine is about understanding your risk factors for a disease, in this case cancer, and making personal decisions based on your own philosophies, your priorities in life, your family, and your lifestyle — to take control of your health, make informed decisions, and practice disease prevention and early detection.